Oil Refinery Workers

 Oil refinery workers with mesothelioma likely experienced occupational exposure to asbestos.
 Oil refining is a highly combustible process where cold and hot temperature extremes are routinely reached.
 Asbestos insulation was installed throughout oil refineries until 1980, and many of these refineries are still in use today.

+Oil refinery workers face a heightened risk of developing mesothelioma, lung cancer, asbestosis, and other cancers.
 Approximately 90 percent of oil refinery workers have had direct or indirect contact with asbestos, and more than half of this occurred without protection, according to a 1991 study published by Toxicology and Industrial Health.
-These workers consequently face a heightened risk of developing mesothelioma, lung cancer, asbestosis, and other cancers.

 Oil Refinery Occupations

 An oil refinery is an industrial processing facility that heats crude oil in distillation chambers to separate the different types of hydrocarbons.
 Each type of hydrocarbon has a separate molecular structure that can be refined into specific petrochemical products, including diesel, gasoline, kerosene, butane, methane, and lubricating oils.